 It is a clone of Muscat that gets its name from the community of the Spina in Chania.

 Famous Cretan wine during the Venetian occupation of the island.

-White variety of French origin which is grown around the world and also successfully in Greek vineyards.
+White variety of French origin which is grown around the world and equally successful in Greek vineyards.

-White variety of one of the most significant and widely spread around the world...
+White variety, one of the most significant and widely spread around the world...

-Cretan variety grown especially in Heraklion and Lassithi and is used in the production of wines “Dafnes PDO” and “Sitia PDO”.
+Cretan variety grown especially in Heraklion and Lassithi and is used in the production of wines “Dafnes PDO” and “Sitia PDO” wines.

 Mandilari is an ancient indigenous Cretan variety.

 There is an increasing interest of growers and winemakers for this variety in recent years.